pnnl/ruleset-checking-tool/docs/section5/Rule5-24.md

   - Check if skylight roof ratio in the proposed building is 3% or less: `if skylight_roof_ratio_p <= 0.03:`

-    - If so, then this rule is applicable: `CONTINUE TO RULE LOGIC`
+    - If so, then this rule is applicable: `CONTINUE TO RULE ASSERTION`

     - If skylight roof ratio in the proposed building is greater than 3%, Rule is not applicable: `else: NOT_APPLICABLE`